 The Machine Translation (MT) task of Akkadian and Sumerian documents is crucial to advance the understanding of the events described in the tablets as well as the scholarly field altogether.
 However, since they are low-resource languages, the existing corpora of texts consists of a relatively limited amount of data, and research on multilingual models offers only minor improvements on LM/MLM tasks, let alone MT tasks can hardly be addressed.
 For that matter, we wish to utilize a platform which can facilitate reading and interpretation of Akkadian and Sumerian texts by leveraging the power of high-resource languages like English, and to some extent Hebrew (that is not considered high resource, but has significantly bigger datasets compared to Akkadian and keeps on growing).

-EvaCun 2023 consists of three machine translation tasks – Akkadian (in cuneiform) to English, Akkadian (transcription) to English and Sumerian (transcription) to English, based on the corpora of royal, administrative, and financial texts we provide.
+EvaCun 2023 consisted of three machine translation tasks – Akkadian (in cuneiform) to English, Akkadian (transcription) to English and Sumerian (transcription) to English, based on the corpora of royal, administrative, and financial texts we provide.
 Shared data and several scorers are provided to the participants.
 The organizers rely on the honesty of all participants who might have some prior knowledge of part of the data that will be used for evaluation.
 Unfairly use of such knowledge is not permitted in the shared task.

 The shared task is designed with the aim of answering three main questions: